galenhuntington/hmp3-ng/README.md

 ##  hmp3-ng

-The `hmp3` music player, written in Haskell, dates to 2005, and has a curses-based interface which can be used in an ordinary text terminal.
+The `hmp3` music player, written in Haskell, dates to 2005, and has a curses-based interface which can be used in a text terminal.
 But it has become abandonware: the last update was in June 2008, and it no longer builds with today's Haskell and standard libraries.